Structured Destination Intelligence for the Greater Caribbean

 What’s Been Built

 The Greater Caribbean collection is in active production.
-Current state as of mid-2026:
+Current state as of June 2026:

-• Emotional-fit architecture: built into all 47 destination records
+• Emotional-fit architecture: built into all 47 records

-• Production methodology: complete and documented for any regional expansion
+• Production methodology: complete and documented for regional expansion

-The full Greater Caribbean collection covers 50+ destinations and 100–150 destination comparison pairs.
+The full Greater Caribbean collection targets 50+ destinations and 100–150 comparison pairs.
 Buyers and licensing partners receive access to what is built, what is in progress, and the complete system for expansion beyond the Caribbean.

 Who This Is Built For